Skip to main content

 hurricane-debris

 Piles of debris and downed trees can harbor mold, pollen and toxic chemicals that can cause air pollution in your area.
 Debris pickup may take a while depending on access to your area and availability of resources.
-Wear a mask and gloves if you clean up any of the debris, and change your clothes as soon as you go indoors.
+Wear a N95 mask and gloves if you clean up any of the debris, and change your clothes as soon as you go indoors.

 Don't burn the debris because the smoke and toxic materials can irritate your airways.
 If neighbors burn their debris, protect yourself from the smoke as much as possible.
+Be aware that cleaning agents like bleach may also irritate your airways.

 Keep these tips in mind and prepare now before the next hurricane or tropical storm is headed to your area.
 Join our community to follow our blog.
 Our community provides an opportunity to connect with other patients who manage these conditions for peer support.